Jackie’s Female Airedale Smells

-We opened a two week old container of blue cheese—who can tell when it goes bad?—and I said to Alex, “Whoa, that smells like Lizzie dog!”
-I was back in Montana being attacked by morning-dog Lizzie while Gus-the-Ewok-Airedale groaned and rolled over in his bed.
+We opened a container of blue cheese—who knows when it goes bad?—and I said, “That smells like Lizzie!”
+The scent memory took me back to Montana.
+Morning-dog Lizzie attacked me with kisses while Gus-the-Ewok-Airedale groaned and rolled over in his bed.

 Smells evoke feelings and memories.
 Isn’t that something?